Abhik-hazra/veriff_submission_argus/README.md

-# Argus – Automated Recognition and Group Understanding System (App for Veriff Take-Home test)
+# Argus – Automated Recognition and Group Understanding System (Flask-based App for Veriff Take-Home test)

 Argus is a small prototype application built as part of the Veriff Fraud Data Scientist take-home Assessment.